ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 direct connection between the TLS key presentation and the message itself, other than the fact that the message was presented over the TLS channel.
 That is to say, any HTTP message can be presented over the TLS channel in question with the same level of trust.
 The verifier is responsible for ensuring the key in the TLS client certificate is the one expected for a particular request.
+For example, if the request is a [grant request](request), the AS needs to compare the TLS client certificate presented at the TLS layer to the key identified in the request body itself (either by value or through a referenced identifier).

 Furthermore, the prevalence of the TLS-terminating reverse proxy (TTRP) pattern in deployments adds a wrinkle to the situation.
 In this common pattern, the TTRP validates the TLS connection and then forwards the HTTP message contents onward to an internal system for processing.
 The system